sstuqtd/editor-framework/docs/manual/load-and-build-packages.md

 - File change notification fired by package watcher.
 - If package has building enabled, rebuild the package.
-- If rebuild success, go through the dirty notify pipeline, otherwise stopped.
+- If building disabled or rebuild success, go through the dirty notify pipeline.
+If rebuild failed, stop the process.

 Dirty notification has different pipeline for `page-level` changes and `core-level` changes: